 Building open source does not pay much.
-Running SaaS is still too complicated.
-We're launching a better way to let you make money from your hobby.
+Running SaaS is still complicated.
+We have a better way to let you make money from your hobby.

 Apify makes it easy to develop, run, integrate, and share cloud programs called actors.
 Our community has already published hundreds of actors, which are readily available for a wide range of use cases including web scraping, automation, and data processing.

-Today, we’re launching a major innovation — developers can now charge for the usage of their actors.
+A year ago, we launched a major innovation — developers can make money from coding by charging for the usage of their actors.
 This is important, as it gives you a clear incentive to keep building and improving software that brings value to the community, something that working on open-source software projects often fails to achieve.

 Developing and publishing an actor on Apify is far easier than hosting your own, even small, software-as-a-service (SaaS) product, because we take care of scaling the cloud infrastructure, billing, web presence, and we’ll also help you get customers.
 Keep working on your hobby software projects even in niche domains, get a regular income, and keep your freedom while doing so.